 Lands within settlement areas designated in an official plan for growth over the long-term planning horizon, but which have not yet been fully developed.
 Designated growth areas include lands which are designated and available for residential growth, as well as lands required for employment and other uses.
-Designated Growth Areas are shown on Schedule A.
+Designated Growth Areas are shown on Schedule A: Town Structure, and Schedule A.1 through A.7.